 As a rule, when your business then can’t pay vat, the HMRC may send for example a Distraint order letter, demanding immediate payment.
 Failing to comply will mean an enforcement officer attending with a distraint order.
 You must take action to protect the company; it’s assets and the interests of creditors.
 Seek immediate advice from a licensed insolvency practitioner who can offer a variety of solutions.

 To consider a time to pay scheme, the HMRC requires the following:

 - Business tax reference number;

 - Company Number (If Ltd or LLP);

 - Details of the outstanding tax.

-- What if any funds are available to pay an amount on account.
+- What if any funds are available to pay an amount on the account;

-- The time required to bring outstanding TAX up to date?
+- The time required then to bring outstanding TAX up to date?